 - For larger boats, you will need to visit your local personal property office so that they can schedule a price a separate shipment with a commercial boat hauler.
 You will be responsible for excess cost - See above.

 - Personally-procured boat moves are allowed for OCONUS destinations.
 How much money will the government pay me to move my boat?

 Boat or Personal Watercraft (Primary residence)

-- Residential boat moves are complicated, it is recommended that you visit your Personal Property Office (PPPO) before scheduling anything online.
+- Residential boat moves are complicated, it is recommended that you visit your local personal property office before scheduling anything online.